Inequalities in Great Britain in the 19th and 20th centuries

 The SNP was born in 1934.
 It was not very successful as a political party (poor results).
 In April 1945, the SNP sent for the first time an MP to Parliament (Motherwell by-election).

-In July, the same year, it lost its unique seat during the general election.
+In July, of the same year, it lost its unique seat during the general election.

 1950s: poor results

-Due to the lack of cohesion within the party: there were lots of divisions on a number of issues.
-And it had e negative image in public opinion: nationalism was considered as evil and often associated with Nazi Germany and World War II.
+Due to the lack of cohesion within the party: there were lots of divisions on several issues.
+And it had a negative image in public opinion: nationalism was considered evil and often associated with Nazi Germany and World War II.

 1960s: breakthrough